M2vH/2millyways/README.md

 ### Zehdenick Bahnhof to Milliways

+    As of time of last commit,
+    this is my prefered destination.

 From `Zehdenick` there is `Bus 838`, which needs to be called by phone (`☎️ +49 3306 2307`).
 Call must be made 90 minutes **before** your planned trip.

 On Saturdays, Bus goes every hour from 9 am till 8 pm.